Glow home 2024

-Glow Home (2024) is a permanent public artwork for Beckton Globe Library designed by Adam Moore.
-Created in collaboration with communities and technicians living and working in Newham the collection of five neon and timber sculptures explore light, text and public space.
+Glow Home is a permanent public artwork for Beckton Globe Library designed in collaboration with communities living and working in Newham.
+The collection of five neon and timber sculptures explore light, text, and public space.
 Glow home takes inspiration from Glenn Ligon’s Untitled (Bruise/Blues) (2014), Tracey Emin’s I want my time with you (2018), and Nanda Vigo’s Lo zoo di Enzo (2020), the light installation designed for Enzo Mari.
 Influencing the commission was Mari’s philosophy of learning by doing which was expanded into a facilitated socially engaged design process involving communities at the Globe.

 Lo zo di Enzo (2020) by Nanda Vigo, C-mine, Genk (BE) (2023).
 Photo by Adam Moore